 When can you receive reimbursement alimony?

 Reimbursement alimony is intended for marriages that are shorter in length of time, five years or less.
 The purpose of reimbursement alimony is to compensate the payee, or recipient, spouse for all that the spouse did to support his or her spouse.
 The payee spouse receives reimbursement alimony to compensate for time, money, and effort spent in enhancing the other spouse’s earning capacity.

-Suppose that Tim and Jessica had been married for longer than five years.
+Suppose that Tim and Jessica’s marriage was longer than five years.
 Could Jessica receive alimony?
-The answer is that Jessica could receive alimony, but not reimbursement alimony, because reimbursement alimony is for marriages that lasted five years or less.
-A Massachusetts judge would likely award Jessica one of the other forms of alimony, such as general term alimony, to make her whole and comfortable as she was during the marriage.
+The answer is that Jessica could receive alimony, but not reimbursement alimony.
+Reimbursement alimony is only for marriages that lasted five years or less.
+A Massachusetts judge would likely award Jessica one of the other forms of alimony; general term alimony would make her whole and comfortable as she was during the marriage.
 Reimbursement alimony is not designed to support longer marriages.

-It is important to hire a competent family law lawyer to handle your unique case or answer your personal questions.
+Are you looking for an experienced Newburyport or Andover divorce lawyer or family law attorney?
+It is important to hire a competent family law attorney to handle your unique case or answer your personal questions.
 If you have any questions about reimbursement or other forms of alimony, divorce, or family law issues, please call our offices at 978-225-9030 during business hours or complete a contact form on our website.
 We will respond to your phone call or submission with prompt attention.